 If you are undertaking a placement this semester and need additional financial support to help ease the pressures or stresses that can arise with placements we recommend you apply for the WIL Support Scheme.

 To be eligible for a general grant of between $250 and $1,000, you must be enrolled in a professional internship or placement unit and not receiving a similar scholarship (for example, Rural Pharmacy Student Placement Allowance or New Colombo Plan).

 Careers UC is open to all students and recent graduates.
-Whether you need a job now or would like to discuss your future career we are here to help.
+Whether you need a job, would like to discuss your future career, or need placement or internship support, we are here to help.

-Some placement or internship providers such as Canberra Health Service and NSW Health have implemented extra criteria and requirements to ensure the safety of their staff, patients, community and students on placement.
-It is vital that students continue to check their student emails and respond to any requests from the placement team as required, and review the Placement requirements webpage.
+It is vital that students continue to check their student emails and respond to any requests from the placement team as required, and review the Placement requirements webpage

-Students can continue to access free legal advice through phone appointments.
+Students can continue to access free legal advice on campus or through phone appointments.

 Days and time: Tuesdays and Wednesdays, 9:30am – 4:00pm

 Location: On campus (Building 1, Level C, Room 70)

 Phone contact: 1300 654 314

 The UC Study Skills Team has a range of live services available through its Study Help Canvas site (login) has a range of online materials and discussion forums to support you, including: